inaimathi/langnostic/drafts/house-performance.md

 1. That's a pretty tiny buffer.
 Straight up 500 bytes at the moment, which means that it won't be a _major_ source of slowdown.
 2. Hypothetically, even if that was the case, it can't possibly be making our requests/sec ~100 times lower.

 In other words, I guess I was wrong; the char-by-char processing approach doesn't cost us very much here.
-Lets put all of that away and focus on more micro-optimization.
+So lets put all of that away and focus on more micro-optimization.
 Incidentally, just to make sure I'm not going insane somehow, once I put it back, perf metrics go back up to the level expected.

 ```lisp
 ~/quicklisp/local-projects/house $ wrk -t12 -c400 -d30s http://127.0.0.1:4040/hello-world